 Bachelor of Science in Information Assurance (BSIA)

-Join NULLify and hone your hacking skills!
 NULLify is UNO’s student-led computer security group.
-It meets every Monday at 7 pm in STEAL Lab 1 or 2 located in the Peter Kiewit Institute.
+It meets every Monday at 7 pm in UNO’s Secure Technology Education and Awareness Lab (STEAL) 1 or 2 located in the Peter Kiewit Institute.

 A minimum of 120 credit hours is required for a Bachelor of Science degree in Information Assurance (BSIA).
 Thirty of the last 36 hours must be University of Nebraska at Omaha courses.
 Registering for courses without having taken the stated prerequisites could result in administrative withdrawal.

 To obtain a BSIA, a student must fulfill the University, College and Departmental requirements.
 Some courses may satisfy requirements in more than one area, but credit is awarded only once, thereby reducing the total number of credit hours for the degree to 120.
 (This total does not include prerequisites.)